 Ebony spleenwort, Asplenium platyneuron is shaped mich like Christmas fern, but is much smaller and has a monomorphic froind type with respect to the production of spores.
 Theebony spleenwort indusium is linear.

-MOUSEOVER the IMAGE to see LINEAR INDUSIA
+SWIPE ARROWS LEFT to see LINEAR INDUSIA

 Ebony spleenwort has a pinnate frond dissection type.